The Rise of Asian Family Offices and the Growing Demand for Talent

 It's another thing, however, to implement the correct steps to achieve those goals.

-One might have a basic understanding about how things function, but many lack the skill sets required to tackle everything from investment management to middle- and back-office functions, as well as technology and compliance.
+One might have a basic understanding about how things function, but many lack the skill sets required to tackle everything from investment management to middle- and back-office functions, as well as efficient data management, compliance, and system integration expertise.

 Without experience, doing things on one's own can prove costly and inefficient.
 Consider these scenarios: